 Cabbage, which is often lumped into the same category as lettuce because of their similar appearance, is actually a part of the cruciferous vegetable family.

-Cruciferous vegetables like cabbage, kale and broccoli are notorious for being chock-full of beneficial nutrients.
-If you are trying to improve your diet, cruciferous vegetables should be at the very top of your grocery list.
+Cruciferous vegetables like cabbage, kale, and broccoli are notorious for being chock-full of beneficial nutrients.
+If you are trying to improve your diet, cruciferous vegetables are a good place to start.

 Cabbage can vary in color from green to red and purple, and the leaves can be smooth or crinkled.
+There is a range of cabbage products available for purchase online.
 With less than 20 calories per half cup cooked, it is a vegetable worth making room on your plate for.

-This MNT Knowledge Center feature is part of a collection of articles discussing the health benefits of popular foods.
-It provides a nutritional breakdown of cabbage and an in-depth look at its possible health benefits, how to incorporate more cabbage into your diet and any potential health risks of consuming cabbage.
+This MNT feature is part of a collection of articles discussing the health benefits of popular foods.
+It provides a nutritional breakdown of cabbage and an in-depth look at its possible health benefits, how to incorporate more cabbage into your diet and any potential health risks of consuming this vegetable.

 Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many adverse health conditions.

-Many studies have suggested that increasing consumption of plant foods like cabbage decreases the risk of obesity, diabetes, heart disease and overall mortality while promoting a healthy complexion, increased energy, and overall lower weight.
+Many studies have suggested that increasing consumption of plant-based foods like cabbage decreases the risk of diabetes, obesity, heart disease, and overall mortality.
+It can also help promote a healthy complexion, increased energy, and overall lower weight.